 Malai kofta is a delicious fried potato and cottage cheese (Paneer) ball in a rich tomato based curry sauce.
 This popular Indian recipe creates delicious dumplings, perfect for soaking up all the velvety sauce.
 The air fryer lightens up the traditionally deep fried dumplings while the Instant Pot makes putting together the curry sauce effortless.
-Make this yummy recipe and treat yourself and your family to a vegetarian delight!
+You don't have to wait for a special occasion to make this yummy recipe and treat yourself and your family to a vegetarian delight!

 This recipe was originally published in July 2016 and has been update to include Airfryer and Instant pot instructions, videos and pictures.

 What is Malai Kofta?

 Malai kofta is a popular Indian vegetarian recipe.
 Malai means cream in English.
 Kofta means fried balls.
 Malai kofta is fried balls in a rich, creamy sauce.